nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Have bullets be deleted if they are out of bounds~
 * ~Get the enemy class to spawn and define its special properties~
 * ~Be able to make the enemy class die to bullets~
-* Have the enemy class move to the player block by block at a fixed speed (use loop?)
+* ~Have the enemy class move to the player block by block at a fixed speed~
 * Have the enemy attack when it's close
 * Establish a RECURSIVE spawning of the zombies around the screen
 * Make sure user's can't move and/or obstruct gameplay when dead